-where $p$ is the number of baseline characteristics being matched.
+An extension for higher-order moments is to also include the variance and the covariances.
+Balanced variances require the ALD to report the standard deviation, and balancing covariance requires the ALD to report the interaction term.

 The minimization of this convex function ensures a unique global minimum for $\beta$.
-Once $\beta$ is found, the weights $w_i$ are calculated, and these weights are then used in a weighted analysis (e.g., weighted logistic regression or Cox regression) of the IPD from the $AC$ trial to estimate the treatment effect in a population that is adjusted to resemble the $BC$ trial.
+Once $\beta$ is found, the weights $w_i$ are calculated, and these weights are then used in a weighted analysis (e.g., weighted logistic regression or Cox regression) of the IPD from the $AC$ trial to estimate the treatment effect in a population adjusted to resemble the $BC$ trial.

-The resulting effect size from the weighted IPD in the $AC$ trial can then be indirectly compared to the treatment effect observed in the $AB$ trial (often compared to its common comparator in an ``anchored'' MAIC, or as a direct comparison in ``unanchored'' MAIC).
-The optimization process ensures that the populations being compared are as similar as possible based on the available covariates, thereby reducing potential bias due to differences in prognostic factors or effect modifiers.
+From an information-theoretic perspective, this optimization process is mathematically equivalent to entropy balancing.
+It finds a set of weights that minimizes the relative entropy from the unweighted base distribution, subject to the exact constraints of matching the specified aggregate covariate moments.
+This ensures that the target moments are balanced, thus reducing potential bias due to differences in these specific prognostic factors or effect modifiers.